benri-io/ssi-resources/README.md

 * [TBDDev](https://github.com/TBD54566975)

 ## News

+Get your updates here!

 * [SSI Meetup](https://ssimeetup.org/)

 ## Books:

+These won't always be free, but they are worth a read if you are interested in this space!

 * [A Comprehensive Guide to Self Sovereign Identity](https://www.amazon.in/Comprehensive-Guide-Self-Sovereign-Identity-ebook/dp/B07Q3TXLDP)
 * [Self Sovereign Identity](https://www.manning.com/books/self-sovereign-identity)

 ## Registries:

+Here you can find additional places that have collated information from across different organizations.

 * [DID Methods](https://www.w3.org/TR/did-spec-registries/#did-methods)